maxim5/time-series-machine-learning/README.md

 # Requirements

 Required dependency: `numpy`.
-Other dependencies are optional, but recommended to diversify the final ensemble: `tensorflow`, `xgboost`.
+Other dependencies are optional, but to diversify the final models ensemble, it's recommended to install these packages:  `tensorflow`, `xgboost`.
-Python version: 2.7
+Tested with python version: 2.7

 # Fetching the data

+There is a trading data provider in the repo - from [Poloniex exchange](poloniex.com).
+Currently, all models have been tested with crypto-currencies' charts.

-Data format is standard security trading info (date, high, low, open, close, volume, quoteVolume, weightedAverage).
+Fetched data format is standard security [OHLO trading info](https://en.wikipedia.org/wiki/Open-high-low-close_chart): date, high, low, open, close, volume, quoteVolume, weightedAverage.
-Currently, has been tested with crypto-currencies.
-Out of the box supported data provider: [Poloniex exchange](poloniex.com).
+But the models are agnostic of the particular time series features.

 To fetch the data, run from the root directory: